instant-dev/api/README.md

 ## An API gateway and framework for turning functions into web services

+**NOTE**: This README is being modernized.
+Expect singificant updates with 0.1.0, expected by October 11th, 2023.

 Instant API is a framework for turning JavaScript functions into typed HTTP APIs.
 It allows JavaScript (Node.js) functions to be seamlessly exported as HTTP APIs by **defining what the HTTP interface will look like and how it behaves in the preceding comment block**,